Abstract

 RE

-Technical considerations to maintain a low frequency of postoperative biliary stent-associated infections
+.
+Technical considerations to maintain a low frequency of postoperative biliary stent-associated infections.

 J Hepato-Biliary-Pancreat Surg